lycheeverse/lychee/README.md

           Note: This option takes effect on `file://` URIs which do not exist and on `file://` URIs pointing to directories which resolve to themself (by the --index-files logic).

+      --files-from <PATH>
+          Read input filenames from the given file or stdin (if path is '-').

+          This is useful when you have a large number of inputs that would be cumbersome to specify on the command line directly.

+          Examples:
+            lychee --files-from list.txt
+            find . -name '*.md' | lychee --files-from -
+            echo 'README.md' | lychee --files-from -

+          File Format:
+            Each line should contain one input (file path, URL, or glob pattern).
+            Lines starting with '#' are treated as comments and ignored.
+            Empty lines are also ignored.

+      --generate <GENERATE>
+          [possible values: man]

+      --github-token <GITHUB_TOKEN>
+          GitHub API token to use when checking github.com links, to avoid rate limiting

+          [env: GITHUB_TOKEN]

+      --glob-ignore-case
+          Ignore case when expanding filesystem path glob inputs

+  -h, --help
+          Print help (see a summary with '-h')

+  -H, --header <HEADER:VALUE>
+          Set custom header for requests

+          Some websites require custom headers to be passed in order to return valid responses.
+          You can specify custom headers in the format 'Name: Value'.
+For example, 'Accept: text/html'.
+          This is the same format that other tools like curl or wget use.
+          Multiple headers can be specified by using the flag multiple times.

+      --hidden
+          Do not skip hidden directories and files

+  -i, --insecure
+          Proceed for server connections considered insecure (invalid TLS)

+      --include <INCLUDE>
+          URLs to check (supports regex).
+Has preference over all excludes

+      --include-fragments
+          Enable the checking of fragments in links

+      --include-mail
+          Also check email addresses

+      --include-verbatim
+          Find links in verbatim sections like `pre`- and `code` blocks

+      --include-wikilinks
+          Check WikiLinks in Markdown files

       --index-files <INDEX_FILES>
           When checking locally, resolves directory links to a separate index file.